Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) On December 24, an armed attack occurred at a government press conference in Haiti, killing two reporters and a police officer, while many others were injured.

-Journalists were scheduled to attend a press conference with Haiti's new health minister, Duckenson Lorthe Blema, who was appointed after a cabinet reshuffle in late November.
+Journalists were due to attend a press conference with Haiti's new Health Minister, Duckenson Lorthe Blema, who was appointed after a cabinet reshuffle in late November.
 Before the shooting, reporters were still waiting for the minister to arrive.

-Haiti’s National University Hospital, a key medical facility in the capital Port-au-Prince, was forced to close by street gangs in March after a series of violent attacks.
-The Haitian government had promised to reopen the hospital on Christmas Eve, but as reporters waited to cover the momentous occasion, gunmen stormed the facility.
+Haiti's National University Hospital, a key medical facility in the capital, Port-au-Prince, was forced to close by street gangs in March after a series of violent attacks.
+The Haitian government had promised to reopen the hospital on Christmas Eve, but as reporters were waiting to cover the important event, gunmen attacked.

-The three journalists working in Haiti were shot dead.
+A group of journalists working in Haiti were shot dead by a sniper.
 Photo 1

-One of the journalists injured in an attack by the Viv Ansanm gang in Port-au-Prince, December 24.
+One of the journalists injured in an attack by the Viv Ansanm gang in Port-au-Prince on December 24.
 Photo: Passion Info Plus

 Johnson "Izo" André, the leader of the Viv Ansanm gang, considered the most powerful gang in Haiti, posted a video on social media claiming responsibility for the attack.
-In the video, André stated that his gang alliance did not agree with the hospital's reopening and would stop any efforts to do so.
+In the video, André stated that his gang alliance did not agree to the hospital's reopening and would stop any such efforts.

 Video shared online showed at least three people, including reporters, lying on the floor with injuries, although the video has not been verified.

-Haiti's interim President Leslie Voltaire expressed condolences to the victims, their families and the police force, and pledged the government would take strong action in response to the attack.
+Haiti's interim President, Leslie Voltaire, expressed condolences to the victims, their families and the police force, and pledged that the government would take strong action in response to the attack.

 "This heinous act, targeting a health and life-giving facility, is an unacceptable attack on the very foundation of our society," the government statement said.

-Gang attacks have sparked severe rioting, looting and destruction of many medical facilities and pharmacies in the capital Port-au-Prince, leaving the national health system in a state of crisis.
+Gang attacks have sparked severe rioting, looting and destruction of many medical facilities and pharmacies in the capital Port-au-Prince, plunging the national health system into crisis.

 Ngoc Anh (according to Reuters, Guardian)